rstento/playframework/documentation/manual/gettingStarted/PlayConsole.md

 <!--- Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com> -->
 # Using sbt with Play

-The `sbt` build tool allows you to manage a Play application’s complete development cycle.
-You can use `sbt` in interactive mode or enter commands one at a time.
-Interactive mode can be faster over time because `sbt` only starts once.
+You can manage the complete development cycle of a Play application with `sbt`.
+The `sbt` tool has an interactive mode or allows you to enter commands one at a time.
+Interactive mode can be faster over time because `sbt` only needs to start once.
 When you enter commands one at a time, `sbt` restarts each time you run it.

 Note: If your proxy requires a username and password for authentication, you need to add system properties when invoking sbt: